Best Drinks for a Quiet Night at Home

 Bottom line

-Keep a good beer for the easiest answer, a dry sparkling bottle for nights that should feel a little more special, and an aperitif around when you want the ritual of a drink as much as the drink itself.
+Keep a good beer for the easiest answer, a dry sparkling bottle for nights that should taste a little more special, and an aperitif around when you want the ritual of a drink as much as the drink itself.